dattasaurabh82/rpi-wifi-configurator/README.md

 - [x] Handle --- What if the desired WIFI doesn't have any PWD?
 - [x] Better: Add scan to get all wifi details before connecting ... ?
-- [ ] Implement usage of config template ini vs hardcoded defaults
-- [ ] New Impl.: when pi is connected, going to pi's ip:4000 should show curr wifi info
 - [x] Add the correct IP address display ...
 - [x] Clean exit
 - [x] Add "permission issues with PolicyKit for Debian Trixie" (for non-sudo usage) methods in install script ...
 - [x] LED show status if pi can;t find wifi after boot
 - [x] uninstall script
 - [ ] Check `http://link_to_install_script | sh` efforts
+- [ ] New Impl.: when pi is connected, going to pi's ip:4000 should show curr wifi info

 ---